plenoptic-org/plenoptic/docs/tutorials/models/portilla_simoncelli/ps_basic_synthesis.md

 The following settings seem to reliably find good metamers for this model.
 Here, we just give a brief overview of these options; see the [](ps-optimization) notebook for more information.

 - `max_iter=100` puts an upper bound (of 100) on the number of iterations that the optimization will run.
-- `loss_function` specifies the loss function to use.
+- `loss_function` <!-- skip-lint --> specifies the loss function to use.
 Here, we use a loss that we know works well for this model, which reweights some of the representation to find a better solution.
 - `optimizer` <!-- skip-lint --> / `optimizer_kwargs` specifies the torch optimizer to use and its keyword arguments.
 Here, we use {class}`~torch.optim.LBFGS`, which uses an estimate of the Hessian matrix (which contains all second-order partial derivatives) to find the best solution.

 This process takes about 4 minutes on my laptop without a GPU.
 How long it will take depends on your system and, in particular, whether you have a GPU.